Welcome to the Cantu Syndrome Interest Group website.

 Currently, there is no specific treatment, but recent genetic findings may lead to breakthroughs in therapy.

-We are excited to be hosting this year’s annual Cantu Clinic at St. Louis Children’s Hospital June 19th-21st of 2024!
+We are excited to be hosting this year’s annual Cantu Clinic at St. Louis Children’s Hospital June 25th – 27th!